safoun10/safoun10/README.md

 - 🌱 I’m currently learning Redux and UI/UX principles;
 - 💼 I’m looking forward for any job opportunities;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I'm a senior year high school school student;
+- ⚡️ Fun-Fact: I'm a senior year high school student;
 - 📫 How to reach me: safoun.officail@gmail.com;

 **Languages and Tools:**